What is kief? How do you get it?

 Hash (aside from smoking it) contains the properties to make all sorts of extracts since it’s been processed.
 However, in terms of versatility, kief still reigns supreme since it is still in its natural state and allows for it to be consumed in many more ways.

-Final Thoughts on What is Kief
+Final Thoughts on Kief

 As you can see, kief is a versatile substance that can be used in a variety of ways.
 While the most popular way is to simply smoke it on its own or include it in a bowl/joint, you can get pretty inventive with the ways in which you can apply it.
-With that being said, remember that kief tends to be more potent than regular flower and that if you’re not careful, you could end up greening out if you become overzealous.
+With that being said, remember that it tends to be more potent than regular flower and that if you’re not careful, you could end up greening out if you become overzealous.

 Start by including a little bit of kief into your smoking rituals and seeing how it feels before you bite off more than you can chew.